tangentsoft/mysqlpp/README.md

 # Unsupported Compliers and OSes

-If you're using an operating system or C++ compiler not listed above, it is likely left out due to lack of anyone willing to spend time working on the port, rather than purposeful neglect.
-If you get MySQL++ to build on your system, we’re likely to accept the patch.  see [the HACKERS file][f3] for guidance.
+If you get MySQL++ to build under an operating system or with a C++ compiler not listed above, we’re likely to accept a patch for it.
+See [the HACKERS file][f3] for guidance.

 # Example Programs